 Lots of itching

-If your cat is itching more than normal, that’s a good indication that she has fleas.
+If your cat’s itching more than normal, that’s a good indication that she has fleas.

-Cats tend to itch themselves pretty often as a part of their normal grooming routine.
+Cats will itch themselves as a part of their normal grooming routine.
 But if she has fleas, it might be happening more frequently.

-You might also see her scratching certain areas of the body a lot (most likely the hind legs or the base of the tail), and she may even start chewing on herself with her teeth to soothe the area.
+You might also see her scratching certain areas of the body a lot (most likely the hind legs or the base of the tail), and she may even start chewing on herself to soothe the area.